DominikHrdonka/Horror_text_game/README.md

 # -
 # -
 # - INVENTORY - finish the logic to update inventory choices dynamically
-#             - add option to open inventory to evry location
+#             - add option to open inventory to every location
 #
 #
 #